Knowledge base

 Has this FAQ been helpful?

-This guide details the creation of a GIT repository both on your Web Hosting and on your Managed Cloud Server.
+This guide details how to create a GIT repository on both your Web Hosting and your Cloud Server with Infomaniak.

-• GIT and GitHub are available by default on the two aforementioned supports.
+- GIT and GitHub are available by default on both of the aforementioned platforms.

 Creating the GIT repository